hiiamyes/book-notes/designing-interfaces.md

 ## The Basics of User Research

 ## Users' Motivation to Learn
+- How much effort are your users willing to spend to learn your interface?
+- These concerns permeate the whole interface design in subtle ways.
+- Choose how much freedom your users have to act arbitrarily.
+At one end is installation wizard, another end is Excel.

 ## The Patterns
 - Even though individuals are unique, people behave predictably.